Trash Boat

-The group has released two EPs and three studio albums.
+The group have released two EPs, and four studio albums.
 Look Alive was released independently in 2014, while Brainwork was released after signing with Hopeless Records in 2015.
-The band's debut album, Nothing I Write You Can Change What You've Been Through, was released on 17 June 2016; their second, Crown Shyness, was released on 20 July 2018; and the band's latest album Don't You Feel Amazing? was released on 13 August 2021.
+The band's debut album, Nothing I Write You Can Change What You've Been Through, was released on 17 June 2016; their second, Crown Shyness, was released on 20 July 2018; and the band's third album Don't You Feel Amazing? was released on 13 August 2021.
+The band's latest album, Heaven Can Wait, was released on 4 October 2024.

 History

 Formation and debut EP (2014)

-The group was formed in St Albans in 2014, taking its name from an episode of Regular Show.
-The band independently released its first EP, Look Alive, 23 June 2014.
+The group was formed in St Albans in 2014, taking their name from an episode of Regular Show.
+The band independently released their first EP, Look Alive, 23 June 2014.

 Signing and Nothing I Write You Can Change What You've Been Through (2015–2017)

-On 17 March 2015, Trash Boat announced its signing to Hopeless Records and released an EP titled Brainwork on 18 May 2015.
+On 17 March 2015, Trash Boat announced their signing to Hopeless Records and released an EP titled Brainwork on 18 May 2015.
 On 24 May 2015, the group performed at the 2015 Slam Dunk Festival.
 In August 2015, Trash Boat supported New Found Glory on a tour in England.
 The band's debut album, Nothing I Write You Can Change What You've Been Through, was released on 17 June 2016.
 The group performed at the 2016 Reading and Leeds Festivals.
 Throughout December of the same year, Trash Boat supported Beartooth on the group's UK tour.